(EVEN MORE!) Freebies for Your School Library on Teachers Pay Teachers!

 Book Fair

-Download, print, and display this free banner, designed by ATBOT the Book Bug, to advertise your Book Fair!
+Download, print, and display this free banner, designed by ATBOT the Book Bug, OR this free banner, designed by Bright Steps, to advertise your Book Fair!

 Support your colleagues who teach math by making your Book Fair into a math lesson!
 Try the Trapped Librarian’s Book Fair Math product!